NuvanaClub/Source-Code/CONTRIBUTING.md

 - [ ] Commit messages follow the convention
 - [ ] PR description is clear and detailed
 - [ ] Related issues are linked
-- [ ] Weed Wiki's legal-first philosophy is maintained
+- [ ] Nuvana Club's legal-first philosophy is maintained

 ## 🎯 Quick Start for New Contributors